aplteam/Tatin/docs/FirstStepsWithTatin.md

 ## Consuming packages

+### Overview

+Packages can be consumed in two different ways:

+* You may load a package in order to investigate it
+* You may install a package to make it part of an application

+Loading a package leaves no footprint at all in the file system in case the package has no assets, or puts those assets into the temp folder of the current operating system.
+That's why you must specify a parent namespace but not a folder.

+Installing a package (and all its dependencies) means that it is saved in the file system.
+That's why you must specify a folder but not a parent namespace.

+Installed packages are considered dependencies of an application.
+Consequently in order to bring them into the workspace you must use the `]LoadDependencies` command (or its API equivalent), and it requires two mandatory parameters: the installation path and the parent namespace.

-### Give it a try: `LoadPackage`
+### Checking out a package: `LoadPackage`

-Let's assume that you want to check whether `MarkAPL` suits your needs, in other words: you just want to check it out.
+Let's assume that you want to check whether the package `MarkAPL` suits your needs, in other words: you just want to check it out.

 That can be achieved with the `LoadPackage` user command.
 It loads the package into the workspace and leaves no trail in the file system if that can be avoided.